10xcompany/neo4j/CONTRIBUTING.md

 The project have very precise rules over how git commit messages can be formatted.
 This leads to **more readable messages** that are easy to follow when looking through the **project history**.
 But also, git history is used to **generate the change log**.

+## What's next

+Checkout [ROADMAP.md](ROADMAP.md) for the next features this package is meant to introduce